ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 ### 3 divide the work into groups
 We can divide the task among `n` processes by having each of them compute `nsrc/n` points and then collecting all the generated points at the end.
 In our example we choose to divide the work into `20` batches, but we could also choose `n` or some integer multiple of `n`.
-For each batch of work we need to set up the argument list that we'll be sending to the `make_positions` function.
+For each batch of work we need to set up the argument list that we'll be sending to the `make_stars` function.
 ~~~
     # 20 jobs each doing 1/20th of the sources
     group_size = nsrc//20